sagyzdop/blog/_posts/2024-12-25-Sorting-Algorithms.markdown

     # Loop to compare array elements
     for j in range(0, len(array) - i - 1):

-      # compare two adjacent elements
+      # Compare two adjacent elements
-      # change > to < to sort in descending order
+      # Change > to < to sort in descending order
       if array[j] > array[j + 1]:

-        # swapping occurs if elements
+        # Swapping occurs if elements
-        # are not in the intended order
+        # Are not in the intended order
         array[j], array[j+1] = array[j+1], array[j]
         swapped = True

-    # no swapping means the array is already sorted
+    # No swapping means the array is already sorted
-    # so no need for further comparison
+    # So no need for further comparison
     if not swapped:
 	    break